JohnnyonFlame/crisp-8/README.md

    The code is licensed under the GNU GPLv2, feel free to study and take bits from this code.
 Feel free to contribute and/or port it.
 It's free.

+   The font.png resource was authored by hi-ban, and is licensed under CC BY-SA 1.0.
+Thanks!